pylelab/USalign/readme.txt

 ==============================================================================
-   TM-align: protein and RNA structure alignment by TM-score superposition.
+   US-align: universal structure alignment of monomeric and complex proteins and nucleic acids

-   This program was written by (in reverse chronological order) Chengxin Zhang, Sha Gong, Jianjie Wu, and Jianyi Yang at Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Ave, Ann Arbor, MI 48109-2218.
+   This program was written by Chengxin Zhang at Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Ave, Ann Arbor, MI 48109-2218.
    Please report issues to yangzhanglab@umich.edu